 Another factor in data usage is the combined demand from your home-based business and your personal activities, if both are running on your residential Internet service.
 A terabyte might be plenty for your business use alone, but if you stream lots of movies and television shows or play online games in your free time, you could burn through the data limit.

 It’s worth noting that customers with Comcast’s residential Xfinity Internet service plans are not cut off if they exceed a terabyte of data in a given month.
 They will receive additional blocks of 50 GB for $10 each, not to exceed $200 a month.
 That’s after two courtesy months of exceeding a terabyte.
 Another option is the Unlimited Data Option for residential service, which costs an additional $50 monthly.
 Given this flexibility, it makes sense to determine how much data you really need for business and personal purposes, then compare the cost of residential overage fees with the cost and benefits of home business Internet service.

 Another difference between residential and business Internet service is upload speed.
 Residential plans typically advertise their download speeds, but their upload speeds are slower.
 For most residential users, this won’t matter much because they are often in download mode — streaming music and videos, reading websites, and checking social media.

 But when you’re running a business, upload speeds can be vital.
-That’s why business Internet service providers offer equal speeds for both uploading and downloading data.
-This feature, sometimes called parity or symmetrical connection, could be important if your business often uploads large files to the cloud, shares files with clients or vendors, backs up data to the cloud, or uses VoIP or video conferencing.
+That’s why business Internet service providers offer higher speeds uploading and downloading data than residential.
+This feature could be important if your business often uploads large files to the cloud, shares files with clients or vendors, backs up data to the cloud, or uses VoIP or video conferencing.